-Trump, Macron at odds on European defense ahead of WW1 commemoration
+Trump, Macron agree on European defense after European army spat

 “I’m not a globalist, but I want to take care of the globe, but first I have to take care of our country,” he told Fox News Channel’s “The Ingraham Angle” last week.
 “I want to help people around the world, but we have to take care of our country, or we won’t have a country.”

-Additional reporting by Luke Baker and Michel Rose; Editing by Luke Baker and Richard Lough
+Additional reporting by Michel Rose, Mathieu Rosemain and Richard Lough; Editing by Richard Lough